oldham123/cfa_level_iii/6 Private Wealth Management 2/Reading 14 Risk Management for Individuals.md

 - As an individual ages, the proportions of HC and FC that contribute to their net wealth will change
   - A younger individual typically has more HC than FC
   - As they age, the portion of wealth represented by FC will grow, and that represented by HC will decrease
+  - At the point of retirement, FC usually dominates an individual's wealth, and is typically at its peak at this point
+    - If an individual is very wealthy however, return on FC may exceed expenses, and so it may continue to grow

 ## 14.C: Discuss the financial stages of life for an individual